AChezick/Capstone2/README.md

 Steps for modified Thompson Sampling:

 I modified the traditional Thompson Sampling in favor for a numerical solution.
 Rather than explictely using the[ beta ](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.beta.html), a small penality ( - 0.5%) was imposed if a bandit is chosen AND the Beta was greater than the actual rate for that model.
 In a different experiment using different bandits this method acheived a modest improvement over using the exact Beta.
-I plan on conducting the same experiment for this data set.
+I plan on conducting the same experiment for this data set a few more times.
 Results comming soon.

 Below is a graph showing what Beta was chosen and how it compares to that bandit's current win rate